General Information ▼

 An application fee is charged for the first application submitted; i.e., classified or unclassified.
 Thereafter, modifications or changes to that application will not require an additional fee.
 Returning graduate applicants who have not been in attendance at SIUE for nine consecutive terms will be assessed the $30 application fee.
 An application submitted without the required fee will not be processed.

 To be considered for admission to Graduate School, applicants must request that an official transcript be forwarded to Graduate Admissions from the institution granting the baccalaureate degree and from all institutions at which post-baccalaureate course work has been completed or is in progress.
 A minimum undergraduate grade point average of 2.5 (A=4.0) is required for full admission to Graduate School, but applicants with a grade point average from 2.0-2.4 may be given consideration.

 The application deadline for domestic classified students (degree-seeking) status requires that Graduate Admissions receive all documents for admission to Graduate School no later than one month prior to the first day of classes in a term.
 The deadline for submitting an application for unclassified status is no later than five working days preceding the first day of regularly scheduled classes in a term.

-The application deadline for international students for classified (degree-seeking) status requires that Graduate Admissions receive all documents for admission to Graduate School no later than July 15 for fall semester, November 15 for spring semester, and April 15 for summer term.
+The application deadline for international students for classified (degree-seeking) status requires that Graduate Admissions receive all documents for admission no later than July 15 for fall semester, November 15 for spring semester, and April 15 for summer term.
 File completion Deadline: Application files must be complete at least four weeks before the first day of the term.
 However, several departments have earlier deadlines than the general dates above.
-Refer to the Graduate Degree Program list below to identify these departments.
+Refer to the Graduate Degree Program list to identify these departments.
 See the academic calendar for specific information on the start of classes.